chuckstack/chuckstack.github.io/src-ls/success-api.md

 # Success Using API

 We have already explained the importance of the terminal to our success.
-The purpose of this page is to describe how we plan to extend program logic and functionality using API.
+The purpose of this page is to describe how we plan to extend program logic and functionality beyond the terminal using API.

+TODO: add link to architecture page to show how API fits into the picture.

 When the concepts in this page are fully implemented in the chuck-stack, this page will go away, and its contents will be move to other functional areas.
 Until then, this information represents our plan and our partial implementation.